RedCocoon/AsepriteSiphon/quick-paletter/README.md

 - New Palette from File generate new palette from the selected file
 - New Palette from URL generate new palette from the image linked
 - Please do not put non-image url in there, I don't even know what will happen owo
+- Run WebSocketShutdowner.py incase for whatever reason the websocket is still open after closing Aseprite

 ## Known problems
 - "Websocket Error" Popup: as far as I can tell, it is completely fine.